davewyers/stratum-1-microserver-howto/README.md

 > sudo ./clockmaker --config

-Once complete the system will reboot.
+When complete the system will reboot.

 Once you have logged back in to the PI, run the **clockmaker** build process to download the setup files to your local machine.

 > ./clockmaker --build